Offline Homelab Docs

 Who this is for

 If you keep your homelab documentation in a Notion page, a Google Doc, a wiki you spun up and never updated, or worst of all, in your head, this is worth a look.
-It works offline by design, it leaves no trail beyond a Markdown file you fully control, and it gives you a believable path from "I should document this" to "here's a public dashboard of my lab" without any infrastructure in between.
+It works offline by design, it makes zero external requests, it leaves no trail beyond a Markdown file you fully control, and it gives you a believable path from "I should document this" to "here's a public dashboard of my lab" without any infrastructure in between.

 It's also genuinely small.
 One HTML file.
 You can read the source, audit the sanitization, or fork it without a build environment.
 That kind of thing is rare enough now that it feels worth pointing out.